edulazaro/larallow/README.md

 $user->hasRole('admin', $scopedModel);
 ```

 The `check()` method returns true if the actor has at least one of the specified roles assigned within the given scope (if any).
-If no scope is provided, it checks roles assigned without scope.
+If no scope is provided, it checks roles assigned without scope:

 ```php
 $hasRole = Roles::query()